syedabuthahir2024/AWS-Infrastructure-Automation-Using-Terraform/README.md

 Key Highlights :

-VPC Design: Created a Virtual Private Cloud (VPC) with public subnets, an internet gateway, and custom route tables for seamless communication.
-EC2 Provisioning: Automated the provisioning of EC2 instances using Terraform, configured with user data scripts to host web applications running on Apache.
-Application Load Balancer (ALB): Set up an ALB to distribute traffic across EC2 instances for high availability and fault tolerance.
-Reusable Terraform Modules: Developed modular Terraform scripts for consistent and efficient deployment of AWS resources, including S3 buckets and security groups.
-Health Monitorin: Configured target groups for health checks, ensuring optimized application performance.
-AWS CLI Integration: Utilized AWS CLI to dynamically retrieve instance metadata and improve server functionality.
+Deployed and managed a scalable, secure, and high-availability infrastructure on AWS using Terraform, showcasing expertise in Infrastructure as Code (IaC).
+Designed a Virtual Private Cloud (VPC) with public subnets, an internet gateway, and custom route tables to enable efficient network communication.
+Configured EC2 instances using custom user data scripts to host web applications with Apache, ensuring automated server setup and consistent deployment.
+Implemented an Application Load Balancer (ALB) to distribute traffic across multiple EC2 instances, achieving redundancy and fault tolerance.
+Developed reusable Terraform modules to automate provisioning of key AWS resources, including S3 buckets, ALB configurations, and security groups with controlled ingress and egress rules.
+Created and attached target groups to the ALB for monitoring application health and optimizing performance.
+Additionally, leveraged the AWS CLI within user data scripts to dynamically retrieve instance metadata and enhance server functionality.
+Key technologies utilized include Terraform, AWS (EC2, VPC, Subnets, ALB, S3, Security Groups), Bash scripting, and the Apache web server.

 Technologies Used :